qqlaker/keycontrol/README.md

 # Keycontrol by LaKeR.
+***

-> Script developed for linux.
+Script developed for linux.
 Tested on ubuntu, but will work well on other.
-> On windows button will press single time instead of repeat.
+On windows button will press single time instead of repeat.
-> Therefore you do not need release command on windows.
+Therefore you do not need 'release' command on windows.
+***

 1. Run main.py
 2. Run client.py